olczi095/bmi-calculator/README.md

 * :weight_lifting_man: **PAL calculator** - Physical Activity Level
 * :running_woman: **TMR calculator** - Total Metabolic Rate
 <br />
-The project allows users to save their data (like current BMI value) for future reference, which can particularly useful especially during weight loss or weight gain journeys.
+The project allows users to save their data, including for example current BMI value and user biometric data such as weight, height, etc., for future reference, which can particularly useful especially during weight loss or weight gain journeys.
+Additionally, the project offers three types of APIs: one for data manipulation (for 'Person' and 'CalculatedData' models in the database) and two for calculating BMI, BMR, and TMR values.

 ## Overview
 Honestly despite my interests in healthy lifestyle, I have never seen a website that offers all these useful and essential calculators.